CEREBR4L/TheConsortiumDevLog/DevelopmentLogs/20230305_Blog_3/refactoring_logo_buildings.md

 ### Codebase

 Codebase structure was never defined at the start of the project we read and watched various things advising this structure or that one for one reason or another.
 We ultimately decided to ignore all of them but keep them in mind, and when it felt right we would refactor to a structure that made the most sense.
-We found the most logical structure would be to group scripts by logical groups such as "stats", "Camera", "Buildings", and "PointlessTools" (pointless is the game of the studio).
+Now felt like that time.
+So, we found the most logical structure would be to group scripts by logical groups such as "Stats", "Camera", "Buildings", and "PointlessTools" (pointless is the studio the game is being made under).

 Once this was in place it made sense to make sure all structs and enums were in their own files and lived in subfolders named "Structs" & "Enums" respectively within their logical groupings.